polyseam/cndi/README.md

 }
 ```

-With `nodes` you specify your infrastructure and there will be many more options
+With `nodes` you specify your infrastructure, and we handle tying all your nodes together as a unified cluster.
-to choose from soon!

 ### applications